yumibriones/HPL-Modified/VICReg/README.md

 ## Overview
 We replicated the HPL pipeline using VICReg as an SSL method.
 TWIST was attempted for integration into the existing pipeline, but the model did not learn and was omitted.

-We replicated the original HPL pipeline using Barlow Twins to obtain pseudo-ground truth labels and embeddings.
-Ground truth HPL files sourced from the original HPL pipleine did not contain artifacts as denoted by the `_filtered`.
+We ran HPL using Barlow Twins as an SSL method to obtain pseudo-ground truth labels and embeddings.
+Ground truth HPL files sourced from the original HPL pipleine did not contain artifacts as denoted by the word `_filtered`.

 ### Repo Structure